Belongs to the type of antirheumatic drugs and antimalarials. It is used to prevent and treat a malaria attack.

 - Make the most of your treatment.

-- If you buy any medication, check with a pharmacist which are safe to take with hydroxychloroquine.
+- If you buy any medication, check with a pharmacist about which are safe to take with hydroxychloroquine.

 - Do not take medication for indigestion, while consuming hydroxychloroquine.
 If you need to take a remedy for indigestion, leave it at least four hours before or after your dose.

 You may have to take hydroxychloroquine for several weeks before you notice any improvement in your condition.
 It can be taken 2-6 months before you feel the benefits of this treatment.
 Even if you start to feel better, keep taking this medicine until your doctor tells you to stop.
 The interruption can make your condition worsen again.
-If you have been taking it for several months and you do not feel like it is helping you, talk to your doctor.
+If you have been taking it for several months and do not feel like it is helping you, talk to your doctor.

-Hydroxychloroquine can cause problems
+Hydroxychloroquine can cause problems.

 Possible side effects